ytti/oxidized/docs/Hooks.md

 # Hooks

-You can define arbitrary number of hooks that subscribe different events.
+You can define an arbitrary number of hooks that subscribe to different events.
 The hook system is modular and different kind of hook types can be enabled.

 ## Configuration